Trachurus lathami: Habitat and biology

 This marine fish lives mainly in coastal waters, where it is pelagic, cruising in the water column, and demersal, living along the seabed on the continental shelves.
 It is a reef fish.
 It can be found at ocean depths between 30 and 200 m.
 It can be found in shallower waters if conditions are tolerable; in 2009, it was recorded in Mar Chiquita, a lagoon in Argentina.

 Its diet is made up of invertebrates such as copepods, including those of the genera Calanoides, Candacia, Centropages, Corycaeus, Eucalanus, and Oncaea, and the species Temora stylifera and Calanopia americana.
 It eats euphausiid krill, chaetognaths, diastylid crustaceans such as Anchistylis and Diastylis species, and lucifer prawns, crab larvae, and crustacean eggs.
 It is not limited to invertebrates; it is known to eat fish and their eggs.
 The feeding pattern of the fish is apparently driven by a circadian rhythm, with feeding occurring at specific times in the afternoon and night.

 The fish often schools.
 In some areas, the juvenile is often found with the jellyfish Chrysaora lactea, with which it can find protection from predators.
 Several juveniles at once may shelter under the umbrella of the jellyfish, where they may be protected by the tentacles, or hide behind the umbrella, using it as a shield.
 When away from the jellyfish, it is sometimes eaten by the comb grouper (Mycteroperca acutirostris).
 The grouper is known to follow the jellyfish, waiting for the scads to come out.
 The fish is prey for many other animals, as well.
 It made up the majority of the diet of the yellowtail amberjack (Seriola lalandi) in one survey.

 Parasites

 Studies of the parasite load carried by the fish reveal it may be infested with the digenean flatworms Aponurus laguncula and Ectenurus virgulus, the monogenean flatworm Pseudaxine trachuri, a Corynosoma worm, many larval nematodes, the tapeworm Grillotia carvajalregorum, and several copepods, such as Caligus mutabilis, Lernanthropus trachuri, and Tuxophorus caligodes.

 Distribution

 The range of the fish extends from Canada to Argentina.
-It is present in the Gulf of Maxico, but it is uncommon in the West Indies.
+It is present in the Gulf of Mexico, but it is uncommon in the West Indies.
 It has been found to be abundant on the shelf outside the Río de la Plata estuary at the Argentina–Uruguay border, and along the coast of southern Brazil.